Automatic Identification of Crystal Structures and Interfaces via Artificial-Intelligence-based Electron Microscopy: Results

 \subsection{Training data generation}

 To train the classification model for crystal-structure identification in atomic-resolution images, a suitable training dataset has to be generated.
 Notably, we refrain from training on experimental images which may contain unknown artefacts, such as noise, distortions or defects.
 Furthermore, acquiring and curating an experimental database of images of pristine crystal structures imaged at different orientations with atomic resolution is an elaborate task.
 Instead, we train only on simulated images, where we have exact control over imaging conditions and noise sources, allowing us to create a dataset with known labels.
 Obtaining such reliable training data is essential to achieve trustable labeling output of the CNN.
 One may criticize simulations for potentially missing crucial features that are present in experiment.
 However, with the advent of aberration-correction in STEM \cite{Pennycook2011Springer}, the direct comparison of experimental and simulated images at atomic resolution became accessible also on a quantitative basis \cite{LeBeau2008PhysRevLett}.
 It has even been shown that it is possible to determine the number of atoms in an atomic column or to retrieve the 3D atomic structure of nano-objects by combining experimental and simulated images \cite{LeBeau2010NanoLett,Yu2016ACSNano}.
 Recently developed efficient implementations of the multislice algorithm enable to simulate STEM images similar to experimental conditions \cite{abtem, Ophus2017AdvStructChemImag}.
 Using high-performance computing, realistic simulations of images can be conducted, achieving computation times of a few hours to days for 10-100 images.
 In this work, we provide additional speed-up by using a convolution-based approach, reducing the computation time from days to minutes for an entire training dataset (see Methods).
 Using this efficient simulation scheme, we obtain images for each of the 10 classes for different lattice constants.
 Additionally, we include data augmentation steps to consider a range of lattice rotations and noise sources that are resembling typical experimental conditions (Methods).
 In this work, we include lattice shear, blurring, as well as Gaussian and Poisson noise \textendash\ resulting in $31\,470$ data points.
+We want to emphasize that even though the model is trained on synthetic data, we apply it to classify experimental atomic resolution STEM images as shown in the Results section (see Fig. \ref{fig:fig4}).